 If you use the labs you must follow the cleaning instructions in the lab.
 Read more here.

-The Ministry of Foreign Affairs of Denmark is continuously revising their travel guidelines and adding more Schengen member states allowing foreign arrivals to the running list of countries, you may travel to.
+The Ministry of Foreign Affairs of Denmark is continuously revising their travel guidelines.
 Find more information here.